Transatlantic Records: History

 With the advent of psychedelia and flower power the Transatlantic stable of artists achieved greater success, culminating in the formation of the supergroup Pentangle.
 Meanwhile, Transatlantic had been extending its eclecticism, recording such as the audio collageist Ron Geesin, and The Purple Gang, whose "Granny Takes A Trip" was banned by the BBC in 1967.
 CBS had released the extremely successful contemporary music budget sampler with The Rock Machine Turns You On in 1967.
 Before CBS could follow up, Transatlantic released Listen Here! early in 1968.
 Like Rock Machine the record was priced at 14/11d (£0.75) – but Transatlantic took promotion one stage further by printing not only the track listing on the front, but also the price.
 The record was designed to preview not only the forthcoming Pentangle double album, but solo records by members Bert Jansch and John Renbourn.
 Listen Here! also served to introduce a new group The Sallyangie, with siblings Mike and Sally Oldfield.

 In 1975, Joseph sold a 75% share of his company to Sidney Bernstein's Granada Group and the company became part of Granada.
 There was a culture clash between the independent-spirited Transatlantic and the corporate sensibilities of Granada and two years later Granada sold its share in Transatlantic to the Marshall Cavendish publishing company, which also acquired Joseph's 25% share.
 The new company was renamed Logo Records.
-In the 1990s, Logo Records and the Transatlantic catalogue were sold to Castle Communications (now Sanctuary Records).
+In the 1990s, Logo Records and the Transatlantic catalogue were sold to Castle Communications (later Sanctuary Records, now under the control of BMG Rights Management).